 c.
 The prophecy of a new society built on socialist principles, a society in which all present shortcomings would disappear.
 This is the only path for mankind to return to the “natural state,” as Morelly put it: from the unconscious Golden Age to the conscious one.

 Igor Shafarevich, The Socialist Phenomenon, p.
 130

-I often read in The Socialist Phenomenon (its file can be very conveniently searched).
+I often read The Socialist Phenomenon (its file can be very conveniently searched).
 The book confirms my impression that the prescription for the success of world-wide socialism calls for the creation of all-pervasive, absolute, total and global social chaos (including the loss of our respect for life, especially for the lives of the innocent and helpless).
-The problem with that is that it will most likely take an almost infinite interval of time before order can emerge out of chaos.
+The problem with that is that it will take a virtually infinite interval of time before order can emerge out of chaos.
 By that time all of humanity will most likely be dead.